-Our panel of experts recommend a number of techniques to improve knowledge management, while also boosting the customer and advisor experience.
+Our panel of experts recommend a number of techniques to improve knowledge management in an organisation, while also boosting the customer and advisor experience.

 1. Involve Advisors in Content Creation

 Your frontline advisors know your processes and how to simplify your content better than anyone else.
 So, we want our high-performing advisors to be working with members of the team that have good journalistic skills to create our knowledge articles.

 Also, by letting advisors and employees across the business contribute to the knowledge base you can: